BREEDERS’ CUP CLASSIC (updated Oct. 29, 2017)

 - QUEEN’S TRUST (M. Stoute)

 - AVENGE (R. Mandella)

 THE LATEST – Lady Eli has the style to suit the tight turf course at Del Mar, where the short stretch requires handiness and instant acceleration.
 In her victory in the Ballston Spa-G2 at Saratoga Aug.
 26, the remarkable daughter of Divine Park did just that.
-She is being trained up to the race and breezed five furlongs in 1:01 2/5 over the Belmont Park inner turf course Oct.
-15 in company with Elysea’s World (see workout).
+She has looked sensational in a series of breezing workouts leading up to the race.

-Rhododendron, Hydrangea, and Roly Poly are three top-class European-based fillies from Aidan O’Brien’s yard, and all at various stages have been mentioned as possibilities for this race.
-Rhododendron and Hydrangea finished one-two in the Prix de l’Opera S.-G1 on Arc day at Chantilly Oct.
-1; previous to that race Hydrangea took the win-and-you’re in Matron S.-G1 at Leopardstown when beating her multiple classic winning stable mate Winter.
-Roly Poly, an American-bred daughter of War Front, returned to exceptional form with a superb victory in the 8F Sun Chariot S.-G1 at Newmarket Oct.
-7. Yet another European that could be under consideration is the Andre Fabre-trained Usherette, a troubled fourth behind Roly Poly in the Sun Chariot.
+Rhododendron and Roly Poly are a pair of-classsy European-based fillies from Aidan O’Brien’s yard, with the former winning the Prix de l’Opera S.-G1 on Arc day at Chantilly Oct.
+1 while the latter, an American-bred daughter of War Front, returned to exceptional form with a superb victory in the 8F Sun Chariot S.-G1 at Newmarket Oct.
+7.

 - BOLT D’ORO (M. Ruis)